 What’s The Difference Between Natural And Added Sugars?

-Natural sugars occur in nature, particularly in the form of fructose and lactose in fruits, veggies, milk, and more.
-These types of sugars naturally found in food don’t tend to lead to the same health problems that other added — although still natural — sugars do.
+Natural sugars occur in nature, particularly in the form of fructose and lactose in fruits, veggies, milk and more.
+These types of sugars naturally found in food do not tend to lead to the same health problems that others added — although still natural — sugars do.
 Why?
-Because when you are consuming them, you are also consuming fibers, potassium, calcium, and other health promoting vitamins that stave off the effects of sugar.
+Because when you are consuming them, you are also consuming fibers, potassium, calcium and other health-promoting vitamins that stave off the effects of sugar.

 On the other hand, added sugars are anything that is added to foods or beverages during preparation (like adding sugar to your coffee).
 And added sugars can still include natural sugars (light, brown, dark or white sugar, honey, syrup, etc.).